 Loop any excess wire beside the battery cable, and secure with loop clamp (21) and screw (22), as shown.

 Remove screw and washer securing bracket.

-Pull bracket away from block and install ground strap (23) and neutral start switch (24) and using the two screws (25) flat washers (26), and locknuts (27).
+Pull bracket away from the block and install ground strap (23) and neutral start switch (24) and using the two screws (25) flat washers (26), and locknuts (27).
 Position the ground strap under the switch, between the left screw securing the switch and the screw that secures the bracket.
 The switch position will be adjusted later.

 Reassemble bracket reusing screw and washer.
 Tighten screw securely.

-Route white wire (19) from other side of motor thru loop clamps.
+Route white wire (19) from the other side of motor thru loop clamps.
 Connect to neutral start switch as shown.

 Adjust Neutral Start Switch